Contact 3-manifolds, holomorphic curves and intersection theory: Winding of asymptotic eigenfunctions

-a Maslov-type index that was originally introduced in the study of Hamiltonian systems (see \cites{ConleyZehnder:index,SalamonZehnder:Morse}) and can also be defined for nondegenerate Reeb orbits in any dimension.
+by $\wind^\tau(\lambda) := \wind(f)$ where $f : S^1 \to \RR^2$ is the expression via $\tau$ of any nontrivial eigenfunction $f_\lambda \in \Gamma(\gamma^*\xi)$ with $\mathbf{A}_\gamma f_\lambda = \lambda f_\lambda$.
+It follows immediately from Theorem~\ref{thm:winding} that $\wind^\tau$ is a monotone surjective function attaining all values exactly twice.
+Since eigenvalues of $\mathbf{A}_\gamma$ do not accumulate except at $\pm\infty$, we can then define the integers: As implied by this choice of notation, $\alpha_\pm^\tau(\gamma)$ each depend on the choice of trivialization $\tau$, but $p(\gamma)$ does not.
+If $\gamma$ is nondegenerate, hence $0 \not\in\sigma(\mathbf{A}_\gamma)$, it follows from Theorem~\ref{thm:winding} that $p(\gamma)$ is either $0$ or~$1$: we shall say accordingly that $\gamma$ is \defin{even} {even Reeb orbit|see {parity of a Reeb orbit}} {odd Reeb orbit|see {parity of a Reeb orbit}} or \defin{odd} respectively, and call $p(\gamma)$ the \defin{parity} of~$\gamma$.
+The winding invariants we've just defined have an important relation with another integer associated to nondegenerate Reeb orbits, namely the \defin{Conley-Zehnder index} a Maslov-type index that was originally introduced in the study of Hamiltonian systems (see \cites{ConleyZehnder:index,SalamonZehnder:Morse}) and can also be defined for nondegenerate Reeb orbits in any dimension.
 It can be thought of as a measurement of the degree of ``twisting'' (relative to~$\tau$) of the nearby Reeb flow around~$\gamma$.
-We refer to \cite{HWZ:props2}*{\S 3} for further details on $\muCZ^\tau$; for our purposes in the $3$-dimensional case, the following result from \cite{HWZ:props2}*{\S 3} can just as well be taken as a \emph{definition}:
+We refer to \cite{HWZ:props2}*{\S 3} or \cite{Wendl:SFT}*{Chapter~3} for further details on $\muCZ^\tau$; for our purposes in the $3$-dimensional case, the following result from \cite{HWZ:props2}*{\S 3} can just as well be taken as a \emph{definition}:

 \begin{prop} For any nondegenerate Reeb orbit $\gamma : S^1 \to M$ in $(M,\xi=\ker\alpha)$ with a trivialization $\tau$ of $\gamma^*\xi$,

 \end{prop}

 \begin{exercise} To any closed Reeb orbit of period $T > 0$ parametrized by a loop $\gamma : S^1 \to M$ with $\dot{\gamma} \equiv T \cdot R_\alpha(\gamma)$, one can associate a Reeb orbit of period $kT$ for each $k \in \NN$, parametrized by